llamaxyz/llama/README.md

 # Llama

 Llama is a governance system for onchain organizations.
-It uses non-transferable NFTs to encode access control, features programmatic fund management, and includes a modular framework to define action execution rules.
+It uses non-transferable NFTs to encode access control, features programmatic control of funds, and includes a modular framework to define action execution rules.

 ## Prerequisites